 This is the newest paddle in ProLite’s Black Diamond Pro line.
 The paddle’s 100% carbon fiber face is great for control and extra spin.

 At 8 oz, it gives a good boost of power and the 5.25″ long handle and weight will appeal to cross over players migrating from tennis.

 The elegant design and detailed finish put it in a class of its own.
 See our ProLite Brand page for an in-depth review of the SuperNova.

 ProLite Crush Paddle

 CRUSH PowerSpin with SPINtac™: ProLite’s newest paddle is a power-hitters dream, featuring their proprietary QuadCore™ polymer core and finished with their newest paddle face material- SPINtac™ fiberglass- and lands it on our list of best pickleball paddles for spin.

 ProLite Rockstar Paddle Review

-The Rockstar Composite Paddle a great balanced paddle for beginner or intermediate players.
-It has medium weight of 7.6 ounces (7.4-7.8 range) with a polymer core and composite hitting surface and a small 4” grip.
+The Rockstar Composite Paddle a balanced paddle for a beginner or intermediate players.
+It has a medium weight of 7.6 ounces (7.4-7.8 range) with a polymer core and composite hitting surface and a small 4” grip.
 The Rockstar made it as one of our top picks for on our list of best beginner paddles.